needle-tools/needle-engine-support/documentation/getting-started/index.md

 <br/>

 With **Needle Engine**, you can create fully interactive 3D websites.
-They can be deployed anywhere on web and get optimized automatically by the **Needle Engine Build Pipeline**.
+They can be deployed anywhere on the web and get optimized automatically by the **Needle Engine Build Pipeline**.

 Needle Engine is available as a download for Unity, for Blender, and for web projects without an editor integration.